What Is Bitcoin?

 How long does it take to mine a block?

-The protocol adjusts the difficulty of mining so that it takes approximately ten minutes to find a new block.
-Blocks aren’t always found exactly ten minutes after the previous one – the time taken merely fluctuates around this target.
+The protocol modifies the difficulty of mining such that finding a new block takes around 10 minutes.
+Blocks aren’t usually discovered precisely ten minutes after the previous one; the time required just varies around this target.

 Chapter 4